akarnokd/ThePlanetCrafterMods/README.md

 PanelWidth = 850
 ```

+## (UI) Craft Equipment Inplace

+When crafting upgrades to equimpent currently equipped, the newer equipment
+will be replaced inplace.
+This avoids loosing backpack capacity or equipment capacity
+for the duration of a traditional crafting step.

+Note that the UI will indicate you are missing the equipment as an ingredient but
+the crafting action will succeed if the rest of the materials are in your backpack.

+:warning: Please make a backup of your save before attempting to use this mod, just in case.

+### Configuration

+None.

 ## (Lib) Support Mods with Load n Save

 This mod alters the loading and saving of the game by parsing/appending custom information based on